BeneHa/benehaus_blog/jekyll/_posts/2022-09-27-snowpro-data-engineer-movement.md

 After recently having completed my SnowPro Core exam, I am now preparing to take the Snowpro Data Engineer Exam.
 There is less preparation material, mainly no video series but mainly a study guide which describes the relevant topics but mainly collects links to the Snowflake documentation.
 So I will try to take notes for the exam using this blog.
 Let's see how it goes.

+The study guide can be found [here](../assets/documents/snowflake/SnowProDataEngineerStudyGuide_092722.pdf).

 External Functions:
 - referred to in SQL statement
 - calls an external API
 - Setup: create API integration, then external function based on it
+- Concurrency dependent on number of users running queries with external functions, size of queries, amount of compute resources in warehouse, number of warehouses

+API integrations:
+- CREATE API INTEGRATION needs ACCOUNTADMIN or global CREATE INTEGRATION privilege
+- OWNERSHIP or USAGE needed to use it directly
+- API integration object is tied to cloud platform account and role, but not HTTPS proxy URL
+    - You can create more than one instance of HTTPS proxy service in a cloud provider
+    - You can use the same API integration to authenticate to multiple proxy services
+- Snowflake account can have multiple API integration objects
+- Multiple external functions can use same API integration object

 Spark integration:
 - Spark driver sends SQL query using JDBC, Snowflake uses warehouse to process query and copies result to S3, connector retrieves data from S3 and puts it in Spark data frame